 HaRP research activities fall under four Cooperative Agreements.
 There are two long-standing projects:

 There are also two new projects under the Technologies for Health program:

-countries.
-HaRP research activities fall under two cooperative agreements: the Johns Hopkins University (JHU) Bloomberg School of Public Health’s Health Research Challenge for Impact (HRCI) Project and the University Research Co., LLC’s (URC’s) Translating Research into Action (TRAction) Project.
-These two projects reflect HaRP’s research-to-use framework.
-The HRCI and TRAction Projects, along with a range of other existing and future USAID health, nutrition, and family planning research activities, provide USAID with important mechanisms to address critical global health issues.
+These four projects reflect HaRP’s research-to-use framework.
+Alongside a range of other existing and future USAID health, nutrition and family planning research activities, the projects also provide USAID with important mechanisms to address critical global health issues.